Species Spotlight: The Sailfish

-Description: Sailfish start their lives as tiny larvae no bigger than a few millimetres but their growth rate in the first years is immense just like many other members of the Billfish family.
-When they are fully grown Sailfish can reach lengths of 10 feet from Bill to tail and upwards of over 200lb.
-The Sailfish gets its name from its extraordinary dorsal fin that can sometimes be taller than the length of their bodies.
-Another characteristic of this fish is that while it grows it forms a distinctive long pointed bill, they use this when feeding to stun smaller prey fish such as Sardines and Anchovies to things such as Squid and Octopus and is also known to be one of the fastest fish in the sea and can reach speeds of 70mph, perfect for smashing through schools of smaller fish.
+The Sailfish start their lives as tiny larvae no bigger than a few millimetres but their growth rate in the first years is immense just like many other members of the Billfish family.
+When they are fully grown, they can reach lengths of 10 feet from the upper jaw Bill to tail and upwards of over 200lb.
+The Sailfish gets its name from its extraordinary large sail like dorsal fin that can sometimes be taller than the length of their bodies.
+Another characteristic of this fish is that while it grows it forms a distinctive long pointed bill, which they use when feeding to stun smaller prey fish such as Sardines and Anchovies to things such as Squid and Octopus and is also known to be one of the fastest fish in the ocean and can reach speeds of 70mph, perfect for smashing through schools of smaller fish.

-Average Size of Sailfish: Depending on where about in the world you are targeting these, they range in sizes from 60lb to 200lb but the average one is around 80lb.
+Depending on where about in the world you are targeting these, they range in sizes from 60lb to 200lb with the average catch being around 80lb.

-Where to catch Sailfish: They can be found across the globe in warm and temperate waters from the Atlantic Oceans, the Caribbean Sea and Eastern Pacific Ocean.
-With them not high on commercial fishing, the stocks of these fish are not under pressure therefore in some areas it is possible to land several fish in a day.
+They can be found across the globe in warm and temperate waters from the Atlantic Oceans, the Caribbean Sea and the Eastern Pacific Ocean.
+With them not high on commercial fishing, the stocks of these fish are not under pressure therefore in some areas of open ocean, it is possible to land several fish in a day.
 Some of the most prolific parts of the world, such as Guatemala, Costa Rica and Mexico catching over 30 fish a day is not uncommon.

 If you want to learn about any of our destinations that hold this amazing species, contact us on 01603 407596 or take a look at our tour list which can be found here.
 Why not watch this fantastic video with Peter Collingsworth hooking up with some of these powerhouses!